-This adjustment is to help eliminate sagginess in the back of trousers for those with a flatter bum.
+This adjustment helps to eliminate sagginess in the back of trousers for those with a flatter bum.
 By removing length from the back rise, the back legs are pulled up and the bagginess over the rear is reduced.

-- Pattern pieces (we're using the Short Pants)
+- Pattern pieces (we're using the Shore Pants)

 - Measuring tape